-Will these relationships be sufficient to achieve your innovation goals?
-If not, do you need a stronger or different type of relationship with any of the organisations listed to achieve your innovation goals?
-Identify new organisations with which your business needs to have a cooperative relationship to achieve your innovation goals.
-Yes/No Circle those organisations listed above with which work is needed.
-List: For relationships that currently need work, or new relationships, identify possible strengthening or creation strategies.
-Possible strategies: create formal or informal links include management and/or employee participation examine possible channels: phone, email or personal meeting consider frequency: daily, weekly, monthly, quarterly explore examples of specialised arrangements: facilitated workshops, working groups, reference groups, memorandums of understanding, partnerships or alliances, joint testing, research or development, joint publication in newsletters, magazines or journals, joint presentations, and joint patenting.
-It might even be necessary to weaken some relationships to secure your innovation goals.
-Possible strategies: • decrease frequency of contact • decrease seniority of contact • shift from formal to informal arrangements • shift from personal to phone or email contact.
+D Identify new organisations with which your business needs to have a cooperative relationship to achieve your innovation goals.
+List: E For relationships that currently need work, or new relationships, identify possible strengthening or creation strategies.
+Use the space provided here to match the organisations noted in Action Boxes C and D above with likely networking strategies.
+Match 1: Match 2: Match 3: Possible strategies: create formal or informal links include management and/or employee participation examine possible channels: phone, email or personal meeting consider frequency: daily, weekly, monthly, quarterly explore examples of specialised arrangements: facilitated workshops, working groups, reference groups, memorandums of understanding, partnerships or alliances, joint testing, research or development, joint publication in newsletters, magazines or journals, joint presentations, and joint patenting.
+F It might even be necessary to weaken some relationships to secure your innovation goals.
+Use the space here to note required actions: Action 1: Action 2: Action 3: Possible strategies: decrease frequency of contact decrease seniority of contact shift from formal to informal arrangements shift from personal to phone or email contact.